 Senior entrants: The competition includes one preliminary round of auditions followed by a formal audition that will serve as your audition for admission to the School of Music.
 For the preliminary round, submit a video online in which you perform 10 minutes of music of your choice.

-If you are selected for the next round, you should follow the School of Music undergraduate audition requirements for violin.
+If you are selected for the next round, you should follow the School of Music undergraduate audition requirements for your instrument.
 Those invited to continue to the second round are encouraged to audition on campus if possible, although another video submission is acceptable.

 Freshman/sophomore/junior entrants: Submit a video of a performance of 10 minutes of music of your choice for consideration.